research-team/grants/dream/intro.md

 Data structures:

-- Lightweight ontology --- the data structure maintainable on a robotic system, usually contains facts, rules and relations and reperesented as probabilistic ontology
+- Lightweight ontology &mdash; the data structure maintainable on a robotic system, usually contains facts, rules and relations and reperesented as probabilistic ontology
-- Spiking neural network (sNN) - used for simulation of the mammalian behavior and learning using real life experience of the robotic system.
+- Spiking neural network (sNN) &mdash; used for simulation of the mammalian behavior and learning using real life experience of the robotic system.

 ![Components diagram](components.png)